Q. What do I do with my DNA matches that don’t have family trees linked to their results? Are these matches useless?

 1. Search for an unlinked tree.

-When viewing your list of matches on Ancestry, the “no family tree” designation can be deceiving.
-Click on View Match and then the Pedigree and Surnames tab.
-There, if the person has an unlinked tree, you’ll see a dropdown menu that lets you select a tree to view.
+When viewing your list of matches on Ancestry, you may see a designation for unlinked tree.
+Click to view the match, and you’ll see what public family trees that user has.
 Just remember that this tree might not be for your match’s family—for example, it could be a tree the match manages for his spouse.

 2. Triangulate with shared matches.